nextflow-io/patterns/process-per-csv-record/README.md

-# Parse a CSV index table
+# Process per record in a CSV file

 ## Problem

-Workflow inputs are given by a CSV file, where each line represent one or more file to be processed along with some metadata.
+Execute a process for each record in one or more CVS files.

 ## Solution

-Read the CSV file line-by-line using the [sliptCsv](https://www.nextflow.io/docs/latest/operator.html#splitcsv) operator, then use the [map](https://www.nextflow.io/docs/latest/operator.html#map) to return a tuple for each line holding the entry metadata along with the file object for each line in the given CSV.
+Read the CSV file line-by-line using the [sliptCsv](https://www.nextflow.io/docs/latest/operator.html#splitcsv) operator, then use the [map](https://www.nextflow.io/docs/latest/operator.html#map) to return a tuple with the required columns for each line and converting any string path to a file path object using the `file` function.
+Use the resulting channel as process input.

 ## Code